 When your leave begins

 - Please apply for Employment Insurance (EI) as soon as possible after your leave begins.
-You may apply for EI online at: www.servicecanada.gc.ca.
-You can also apply in person.
-The Service Canada Centre is at 457 Richmond Street, London, at Queens Ave.
-For EI information call 1-800-206-7218.
+You may apply for EI online at Service Canada.

-- Employment Insurance has a two-week waiting period.
-During that two-week period Western’s SEIB payments to you will be higher so that your income is at or close to your pre-leave income.
+- If you will be receiving SEIB payments from Western, SEIB payments in the one-week waiting period will be higher so that your income is at or close to your pre-leave income.

-- It is essential that you provide Western with proof you are receiving EI, or your Supplemental Employment Insurance Benefits may be discontinued.
+- It is essential that you provide Western with proof you are receiving EI, or your SEIB payments cannot be processed.
 As soon as you begin receiving EI, please forward proof of receipt of EI to Western Human Resources.

 - To provide proof, go to the Service Canada website page called My Service Canada Account.
-Choose “logon to My Service Canada account” and print a copy of your “My Current Claim” page.
-Fax proof to 519-661-4104 or mail to Human Resources, SSB Room 5100, London ON N6A 3K7.
+Choose “Login to My Service Canada account” and print a copy of your “My Latest Claim” page.
+Please email a copy to Human Resources at email@example.com.

 - The income tax you owe annually is based on your total income from all sources within the tax year.
 Each source of income (ex.
-Western, Service Canada) will be deducting taxes from your payment as though that is your only source of income.
-Most people find that the taxes withheld are not sufficient to meet their true tax obligation.
+Western for SEIB payments, Service Canada for EI benefits) will be deducting taxes from your benefit payments as though it is your only source of income.
+The taxes being withheld from each of the sources may not be sufficient to meet your true tax obligation.
 Based on your personal tax situation, you may wish to request additional income tax withholding.
 You may consider:

 - Increasing the amount of tax withheld from your regular pay (in advance, or following your return)